 Frank had dismissed Gobie earlier that year and reported the incident to the House Ethics Committee after learning of Gobie’s activities.
 After an investigation, the House Ethics Committee found no evidence that Frank had known of or been involved in the alleged illegal activity.
 Regarding Gobie’s more scandalous claims the report by the Ethics Committee concluded, “In numerous instances where an assertion made by Mr. Gobie (either publicly or during his Committee deposition) was investigated for accuracy, the assertion was contradicted by third-party sworn testimony or other evidence of Mr. Gobie himself.”

 The New York Times reported on July 20, 1990 that the House Ethics Committee recommended “that Representative Barney Frank receive a formal reprimand from the House for his relationship with a male prostitute.”
 Attempts to expel or censure Frank, led by Republican member (ahem) Larry Craig (how rich is that?!) failed.
 Rather the House voted 408-18 to reprimand him.
-This condemnation was not reflected in Frank’s district, where he won re-election in 1990 with 66 percent of the vote, and has won by larger margins ever since.
+This condemnation was not reflected in Frank’s district, where he won re-election in 1990 with 66 percent of the vote, and won by larger margins ever since.

 In 1995, then-Republican House Majority Leader Dick Armey referred to Frank as “Barney Fag” in a press interview.
 Armey apologized and said it was “a slip of the tongue”.
 Frank did not accept the “slip of the tongue” excuse and responded, “I turned to my own expert, my mother, who reports that in 59 years of marriage, no one ever introduced her as Elsie Fag.”